-Hultberg said closing hospitals would have other, economic effects.
+Hultberg said closing hospitals would have other economic effects.

 “What happens if that small hospital closes in that community?”
 Hultberg said.
 “They are often the largest employer in that community and are why people chose to retire there.
-Or why people with families choose to move there.
+Or why people with families chose to move there.
 And once that hospital is gone, it’s not coming back.”

-Buck adds that closing facilities can take a psychological toll on the fabric of a community
+Buck adds that closing facilities can take a psychological toll on the fabric of a community.